ollie5549/ACCOUNTANTS-VISION-INTERACTIVE-ALBUM/README.md

-Welcome to Accountant's Vision, the first published draft of this interactive audio-visual experience!
+Welcome to Accountant's Vision, an interactive audio-visual experience!

+ #  📎 ☕ 📋 101 📈 🖋️ 📁 💰 € ¥ 12% 📊 0.00 💼

-# About the Project
+# About
 This project combines Tone.js for audio processing with p5.js for visuals, creating a unique interactive album.
 All the audio, code, visuals and concept featured in this project was produced by Oliver Farrow (www.oliverfarrow.co.uk)

-# Explore the Project
+# Explore
 You can experience Accountant's Vision directly via the website link below:

 🌐 Accountant's Vision Interactive Album